dshatz/openapi2ktor/README.md

   }
 }
 ```
+The generated response models of marked urls will then have a property `additionalProps: Map<String, JsonElement>`.

 Note: this may have a performance penalty so only enable on urls which are known to misalign with the API spec.